 Our staff is expertly trained and works with a team of highly qualified specialists, including anesthesiologists who can meet your every need.

 Thanks to good health practices and medical advances, longer life spans are making senior citizens an increasingly large segment of our population.
-Itani Dental has long recognized this trend and has adopted practices and trained its staff to address the comfort and careful care required for high quality geriatric dental treatment.
+Agility Dental has long recognized this trend and has adopted practices and trained its staff to address the comfort and careful care required for high quality geriatric dental treatment.

-When travel to a dental office by a patient is an issue, Itani Dental is completely equipped and experienced to travel to a patient’s home, assisted living facility, or hospital and administer needed treatment, or if necessary, can arrange for the patient’s transport to a hospital or dental office.
+When travel to a dental office by a patient is an issue, Agility Dental is completely equipped and experienced to travel to a patient’s home, assisted living facility, or hospital and administer needed treatment, or if necessary, can arrange for the patient’s transport to a hospital or dental office.

-Itani Dental takes pride in serving and has been designed to serve our senior citizens with the best dental treatment possible.
+Agility Dental takes pride in serving and has been designed to serve our senior citizens with the best dental treatment possible.

 These patients usually have a condition that makes it impossible for them to be still during treatment, thus compromising their safety, or they are extremely fearful and can’t undergo treatment while awake.